Title I Annual Meeting

 How does our school spend Title I money?

-• Print and dissemination costs for Title I information and presentations of Title I events such as STEAM Night, Literacy Night, Benchmark Growth, Testing Data, Title I Annual Meeting, Fall and Spring Parent Advisory Council meetings, etc.
+Print and dissemination costs for Title I information and presentation of Title I events such as: parent workshops, Math and ELA at-home digital, Benchmark-Growth-Testing Data, Title I Annual Meeting, Fall and Spring Parent Advisory Council meetings, Volunteer Orientation, and transition meetings.

 What are our school’s Title I (Schoolwide) requirements?

-The purpose of schoolwide Title I programs is to improve the entire educational program in the school.
+The purpose of schoolwide Title I programs is to improve the entire educational program in a school.
 This should result in improving the academic achievement of all students, particularly the lowest-achieving students.
-Be sure to get a copy of the Schoolwide Components handout.

 Lakeview Middle School Schoolwide Program – Past and Present